Sakshi9111/Sakshi9111/README.md

 <li> 📌 Location : Kathmandu, Nepal</li>
 <li> 📢 Langauges: English, Nepali, Maithali

-<li> 🧑‍💻 Currently, I am working as a DevOps Engineer at Adex International, where I am responsible for implementing and maintaining the organization’s cloud infrastructure.
+<li> 🧑‍💻 Currently, I am working as a DevOps Engineer at CloudtechService, where I am responsible for implementing and maintaining the organization’s cloud infrastructure.
 As a DevOps Engineer, I bring in-depth knowledge and expertise in cloud computing technologies to help the organization achieve its goals.
 I am passionate about technology and enjoy exploring new ideas to improve efficiency and effectiveness in the workplace. </li>
 </ul>

 ---